Should You Get Into A Workplace Relationship?

 So you know that workplace relationships come with risks.
 Now it’s time to balance them against the potential rewards.
 These depend entirely on your priorities in life and the strength of your feelings towards your office crush.
 ‘The One’ doesn’t exist – in romance or work.
 There are potential partners out there that would be equally good for you.
 But there are also jobs that would suit you just as well as the one you’re in.

 Think about your long-term happiness.
 It’s unlikely that your employer will be able to fire you for getting into a relationship with a colleague.
 But things are probably going to change in the office, and you may find some of these changes difficult.
+Choosing to date via websites is easy, you just do a little online dating comparison, choose your site, and go.
+But there’s a who different set of complications when dating a co-worker.

 But maybe it’ll be worth it.
 In a 2017 survey conducted by analytics company ReportLinker, 15% of respondents (all from the US) said they had met their spouse or partner through work.
 Workplace relationships can have a happy ending; whether you choose to go for it is up to you.